Breinify/brein-api-library-ios/README.md

 That's it!
 The call will be run asynchronously in the background and depending of the result the successBlock or failureBlock callback will be invoked.

-##### Option 2
+##### Collecting and Providing UserData
-Assume that you have an asynchronous flow of information and will collect user data at first and will send activity requests later on.
-In this use case you could simlpy use class Breinify and collect the user data.
-When sending the activity request the class Breinify will use the previous saved user data.
+Assuming that you have an asynchronous flow of information and will collect user data at first and will send activity requests later on.
+In this case you could simlpy create an instance of class BreinUser, fill the properties and assign this instance to class Breinify before you invoke the *activity* request.

-We take a look at this example.

-Anywhere in your swift file you have the chance to identify the user like this:
+This might look like this:

 ```Swift
 // create the Breinify User